A casual script

 The warm texture of Sketchnote is the result of actual ink-spread on paper captured in the scans of written letterforms and was intentionally left intact during the digitization process to preserve that feeling.

-Rhode created Sketchnote Square as a display type to complement Sketchnote Text.
+Rohde created Sketchnote Square as a display type to complement Sketchnote Text.
 Drawn instead of written, the letters often have neat little happenstance voids within the strokes.
 Sketchnote Dingbats features a selection of icons, rules, and arrows to provide some functional and fun tidbits, handy for bringing additional life to any design.